UT Shield

 Who takes the training?

-• All designated individuals (employees, volunteers, and personnel of third-party) who are working with campus programs for minors.
+• All designated individuals (employees, volunteers, and third-party personnel) working with campus programs for minors.

 What information does the training include?